rdlabo-team/support-virtual-scroll-service/README.md

 trackByFn = (index, item) => item.id;
 ```

-- Overwrite by new variable and change items is fixed
+- Overwrite by new variable or change items is worked
 ```
 items = [
   { id: 1, name: 'ionic' },